1994–95 Quebec Nordiques season: Relocation to Denver, Colorado

 Had the Nordiques stayed in Quebec City instead of heading for Denver, this would have been the franchise's new logo starting in 1995–96.

 In the 1994–95 shortened season of 48 games, the Nordiques played well and finished with the best record in the Eastern Conference.
 The team faltered in the postseason and was eliminated in the first round by the defending Stanley Cup champion New York Rangers.

 The playoff loss proved to be Quebec's swan song in the NHL as the team's financial troubles increasingly took center stage, even in the face of renewed fan support over the previous three years.
-Quebec City was by far the smallest market in the NHL, and the second-smallest market in North America to host a big-league team (behind only Green Bay, Wisconsin).
-The league's Canadian teams (with the exception of Montreal, Toronto, and to a lesser extent, Vancouver) found it difficult to compete in a new age of rising player salaries.
-This made many of the players concerned about their marketability, especially since the Nords always played in the long shadow of the Canadiens.
-In addition, most players were skittish about playing in what was virtually a unilingual Francophone city.
-Then as now, there were no privately owned English-language radio stations in the city, and only one privately owned English-language television station.
-The only English-language newspaper is a weekly.
-Unlike in Montreal, public address announcements were given only in French.

-Aubut unsuccessfully petitioned for a bailout from Quebec's provincial government.
-In May 1995, shortly after the Nordiques were eliminated from the playoffs, Aubut was forced to sell the team to a group of investors in Denver, Colorado.
+The league's Canadian teams (with the exception of Montreal, Toronto, and to a lesser extent, Vancouver) found it difficult to compete in a new age of rising player salaries without a salary cap.
+Aubut unsuccessfully petitioned for a bailout from the Government of Quebec.
+In May 1995, shortly after the Nordiques were eliminated from the playoffs, Aubut chose to sell the team to a group of investors in Denver, Colorado.
 The franchise was moved to Denver where it was renamed the Colorado Avalanche.
 The Avalanche won the Stanley Cup in their first season after the move, and added another in 2001, and a third in 2022.

 The Nordiques had planned to change their logo, colours, and uniforms for the 1995–96 season, and the new design had already appeared in the Canadian press.